 The beauty and skin care industry in Europe is much more rigorously regulated than the United States.
 The FDA, which is responsible for regulating food and pharmaceutical drugs across the U.S., does not monitor cosmetics ingredients in the same way.
 So, only prescription-strength skin treatments are subject to FDA testing.

 In the EU, there are much stricter regulations around ingredients that can and cannot be used in skin care products and cosmetics.
-To put it in perspective, the FDA have only banned or restricted the use of 11 ingredients in cosmetics – while the EU has banned over 1,300.
+To put it in perspective, the FDA has only banned or restricted the use of 11 ingredients in cosmetics - while the EU has banned over 1,300.
 This rigorous approach to cosmetics testing is one of the reasons why Europe has yet to see the same explosion of CBD skin care as in the U.S.

 However, this rigorous testing is not without good reason.
 In the U.S., many dangerous chemicals like formaldehyde are found in products like hairspray, nail polish and nail polish remover.

-How changes in the U.S. beauty industry can benefit the European Market.
+How changes in the U.S. beauty industry can benefit the European Market

 While regulation in Europe is much stricter, it is useful to look at the American market as a benchmark for what could be possible in Europe and the UK.